A Bayesian Framework for Multivariate Differential Analysis: Experiments

 After discussing the advantages and the valuable interpretative properties of our methods, let us mention a pitfall that one should avoid for the inferences to remain valid.
-In the case of univariate analysis, we pointed out with \Cref{eq:factorise} that all the useful information is contained in observed data, and no imputation is needed since we already integrated out all missing data.
-Imputation does actually not even make sense in one dimension since, by definition, a missing data point is simply equivalent to an unobserved one, and we shall gain more information only by collecting more data.
-Therefore, one should be really careful when dealing with imputed datasets and keep in mind that imputation somehow \emph{creates} new data points that do not bear any additional information.
-Thus, there is a risk of artificially decreasing the uncertainty of our estimated posterior distributions simply by considering more data points in the computations than what was genuinely observed.
+In the case of univariate analysis, we noted in \Cref{eq:factorise} that all useful information is contained in the observed data, and no imputation is needed since we have already integrated out missing data.
+Imputation does not actually make sense in one dimension since, by definition, a missing data point is simply equivalent to an unobserved one, as we shall obtain more information only by collecting more data.
+Therefore, one should be careful when dealing with imputed datasets and keep in mind that imputation \emph{creates} new data points that do not bear any additional information.
+Thus, there is a risk of artificially reducing the uncertainty of our estimated posterior distributions by including more data points in the computations than were genuinely observed.
+For illustration, we displayed in \Cref{fig:mirage_imp} an example of our univariate algorithm applied to a real dataset (top panel) with 2 replicates and to the same dataset with 1 additional imputed replicate (bottom panel).
+In this context, we observe lower variance in the imputed dataset.
+However, this behaviour is just an artefact of the previously mentioned phenomenon: the bottom graph is invalid, and only raw data should be used in our univariate algorithm to avoid spurious inference.
+To explore this behaviour more systematically, \Cref{tab:tab_mirage_imputation} reports performance metrics similar to those before, although we deliberately introduced varying levels of missing data to conduct analyses with and without imputation before applying all competing methods.
+As expected, we observe that imputation deteriorates the calibration of uncertainty quantification for ProteoBayes and should thus be avoided, as the posterior distributions naturally adapt to the amount of data collected (as indicated by the larger credible intervals), even at high rates of missing data.
+For test-based inference methods, we observe two problematic, although expected, behaviours depending on the context.
+In the absence of imputation, we can see p-values increasing, even though we did not change the underlying mean difference.
+This is expected, as p-values somewhat collapse information from both the effect size and the associated uncertainty into a unique number, often hard to interpret for this exact reason.
+Conversely, if we perform imputation before testing, we can see that p-values artificially decrease as the missing-data ratio increases, leading to spurious inferences solely due to overestimating the amount of observed information.
+Those pathological behaviours in the context of missing data highlight once more the counterintuitive phenomena that arise when conducting inference with simplistic and overly sensitive measures such as p-values.
+Let us note that this imputation issue is not specific to the present framework and, more generally, applies to Rubin's rules as well.
+One should keep in mind that these approximations hold only for a reasonable level of missing data.
+Otherwise, one may consider adapting the method, for example, by penalising the degree of freedom in the relevant $t$-distributions.
+More generally, while imputation is sometimes needed for the methods to work, one should keep in mind that it always constitutes a bias (although controlled) that should be accounted for.